indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 ## 3. Principles of Continual Learning

 The third way is about creating a culture of continual learning and experimentation.
-We saw that fast feedback enables us to learn from our mistakes.
+Fast feedback enables us to learn from our mistakes.
 But that's only part of the solution.
-We want to constantly learn, improve, experiment and create new knowledge in the entire organization.
+We want to constantly improve, experiment and create new knowledge in the entire organization.
 After all, organizations that are able to learn quicker than others have a competitive advantage.

-Work environments where incidents are followed by the *name, shame, blame* pattern most likely have systematic quality issues.
+In low trust work environments, incidents are often followed by the *name, shame, blame* pattern.
+This, however, obstructs individuals and the entire organization from learning.
-If you're punished for your mistakes, you're incentivized to stay in your comfort zone; that happy little place where you're less likely to make mistakes.
+Getting punished for mistakes incentivizes you to stay in your comfort zone; that happy little place where you're less likely to cause problems.
-This, however, prevents organizational learning.
+You're discouraged from experimenting and trying out new things.
-Fear of mistakes creates a culture where instead of admitting failure, it's perhaps more convenient to hide it under the covers.
+Instead of taking responsibility, it's more convenient to hide failures under the covers.
-People are less likely to speak up when problems are found.
-They're also less likely to propose novel solutions to problems because the last time it resulted in a failure.
+People are less likely to speak up and propose novel solutions to existing problems.
+Due to low trust, those who try to innovate are met with resistance.

-When small failure signals are withheld, they accumulate until a major catastrophe happens.
+When small failure signals are continually withheld, they accumulate, until a major catastrophe happens.
-This usually results in more processes and approvals.
+The immediate response from management is to add extra processes and approvals to avoid a future disaster.
-As discussed previously, this can lead to lower throughput and longer lead times.
+But as was discussed previously, this results in lower throughput and longer lead times.
+It doesn't solve the underlying problem.

 Ron Westrum, [in his 2004 paper titled "A Typology of Organisational Cultures"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1765804/), describes this as having a pathological organization culture.

 > When things go wrong, pathological climates encourage finding a scapegoat [...]
 Pathological environments will discourage taking responsibility, and can be expected to conceal their problems.

-Westrum defines three dominant culture types - pathological, bureaucratic, and generative.
+Westrum defines three dominant culture types—pathological, bureaucratic, and generative.
 On the opposite side to pathological, we have *generative organizations*.

 > Generative organisations require empowerment for maximum performance.
 Individuals’ minds are harnessed to fulfill the organisation’s goals through a culture of conscious inquiry.
 They are encouraged to speak up, think outside the box, and to act as fully conscious participants in a great cooperative enterprise.